What is OUPS ?

 Our aim is to offer something for everyone, no matter what your circumstances or level of study.

 Is it all study ?

-Although the main purpose of OUPS is to provide an academic resource directed at students of OU undergraduate courses, it's not all work !
+Although the main purpose of OUPS is to provide academic resources for OU undergraduate students, it's not all work !